-1Load capacity is based on full scale load tests per AC358 with an installed 5'-0" unbraced pile length having a maximum of one coupling per 2015, 2012 and 2009 IBC Section 1810.2.1 and 2006 IBC 1808.2.9.2.
+1Load capacity is based on full scale load tests per AC358 with an installed 5'-0" unbraced pile length having a maximum of one coupling per 2018, 2015, 2012 and 2009 IBC Section 1810.2.1 and 2006 IBC 1808.2.9.2.
 A 4-foot-long guide sleeve must be installed at the top of the shaft as required in Figures 3, 5 and 7.
 Side load bracket must be concentrically loaded.
 Side load bracket plate must be fully engaged with bottom of concrete foundation.
 Only localized limit states such as mechanical strength of steel components and concrete bearing have been evaluated.
-2Lateral load capacity is based on lateral load tests performed in firm clay soil per Section 4.1.1 of this report.
-For any other soil condition, the lateral capacity of the pile must be determined by a registered design professional.
-The bracket must be installed with minimum embedment of 3 inches when measured from the bottom of the concrete foundation to the bottom of the bracket plate.
-Minimum width of footing must be 12 inches.